 “I think most people know the truth about identity politics, even if they aren’t willing to discuss it openly.
 It is basically a trade-off where the chosen group of “victims” trade their votes to get favors, recognition, bread and circuses in exchange for keeping a bunch of white guilt-ridden liberals, progressives and socialists (I know, I repeat myself) in power.
 The people in the chosen groups know that they will never be allowed into the leadership of the club, but that’s OK.
 They get their perks.
 Besides, a few house negros, Uncle Toms, or kept women get put in positions of cosmetic prominence once in a while to make things look good.
 But like all libs, any success they have is also cosmetic or stolen.
 That’s why the guilt is always there.
 NOTHING is earned.
 You didn’t build that.”
 (If you’re interested, you can read all of the comments by clicking here).

-While most of the comments were ugly, some, like the one above, provided fodder for deeper discussions – discussions progressives should be taking on but rarely do at least not in the public sphere.
+While most of the comments were nothing more than ugly rants unworthy of consideration, some, like the one above, provided fodder for deeper discussions – discussions progressives should be taking on but rarely do at least not in the public sphere.

 Because these friends shared their views privately I won’t make their identity or their comments public, but I will provide a couple of snippets so that you can get a feel for the messages: